 Background

-In 1979 I first rang with a ringing simulator .
-It was built by Peter Cummins from discrete logic, and had to be set up using switches to input binary numbers!
+The story began when I rang with a ringing simulator built by Peter Cummins in 1979.
+His machine was built with discrete logic, and had to be set up using switches to input binary numbers!
 At the time, microcomputers were appearing, and I decided that would be a better way to build a simulator.
-One of my colleagues had a Commodore PET , but since it cost £700, I decided it was too expensive.
+One of my colleagues had a Commodore PET , but since it cost £700 (over £3200 in 2023) I decided it was too expensive.
 Instead I bought the Nascom 2 in kit form and built everything myself.
 The kit included the keyboard, computer board and power supply board – no case, no peripherals, nothing else.
 In fact I was lucky, because at the time there was a shortage of 8k static RAM chips, which was the main on-board memory, so they included free a 16k dynamic memory card and a 2-slot backplane to connect it to the main card (but no card frame).

 Initial build